 You must show an acceptable form of photo identification when voting in person, which can be:

 - A Georgia driver’s license, even if it’s expired

 - A valid U.S. passport

-- Any valid photo ID issued by the state or federal government, including a free ID card issued by the Georgia Department of Driver Services or your county registrar’s office
+- Any valid photo ID card issued by the state or federal government, including a free ID card issued by the Georgia Department of Driver Services or your county registrar’s office

-- A valid U.S military photo ID
+- A valid U.S. military photo ID card

-- A valid tribal photo ID
+- A valid tribal photo ID card

 If you don’t have an acceptable form of photo identification, you can get a free voter ID card from the Department of Driver Services or any county registrar’s office.

-If you have trouble getting a free voter ID card or have any questions about the identification requirements, contact your county registrar’s or election office, or the secretary of state’s Elections Division at 404-656-2871 or toll-free at 844-753-7825.
+If you have trouble getting a free voter ID card or have questions about the identification requirements, contact your county registrar’s or election office, or the secretary of state’s elections division at 404-656-2871 (toll-free at 844-753-7825).
 TTY callers can dial 404-656-1787.